gruhn/typescript-sudoku/README.md

 For the full 81-cell Sudoku, the number of cells to compare is getting a bit out of hand.
 We want to express that the cells in each row, each column and each square are pairwise different.
 Rows, columns and squares always have exactly 9 cells.
-So we can define one more utility type that just checks pairwise difference of 9 arbitrary cells:
+So we can define one more utility type that just checks pairwise difference of 9 arbitrary given cells:

 ```typescript
 type AllDifferent<X1, X2, X3, X4, X5, X6, X7, X8, X9> =